ssheng/BentoML/docs/source/frameworks/tensorflow.rst

 BentoML requires TensorFlow version 2.0 or higher.
 For TensorFlow version 1.0, consider using a :ref:`concepts/runner:Custom Runner`.

-Saving a trained model
+Saving a Trained Model
 ----------------------

-`bentoml.tensorflow` supports saving a model in the formats of :code:`tf.Module`, :code:`keras.models.Sequential`, or :code:`keras.Model`.
+`bentoml.tensorflow` supports saving models in the formats of :code:`tf.Module`, :code:`keras.models.Sequential`, or :code:`keras.Model`.

 .. tab-set::